-This tour was a mix of workshops, performances, and hospital visits—skills that are reflected in our team.
-The artists for this tour include Kaitlin Kaufman, Geoff Marsh, and Naomi Shafer.
+This tour was a mix of workshops, performances, and hospital visits—skill sets that were reflected in our team.
+The artists for this tour included Kaitlin Kaufman, Geoff Marsh, and Naomi Shafer.

 For more information about MSF’s work in Haiti, look here.